Taiwan’s leader has stated that the island will not submit to China.

 Beijing despises Tsai, who has won two elections, because she considers Taiwan to be a “already independent” entity that is not part of “one China.”

-However, she has made no attempt to proclaim formal independence, which Beijing has long warned would be a “red line” that would lead to invasion.
+She has not, however, taken any steps to proclaim official independence, which Beijing has long cautioned would be a mistake.

-She has also made offers to Beijing for negotiations that have been turned down.

-But she forewarned of what would happen.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.